sjbrown/misc_work/deckahedron/deckahedron.md

 ![Image of crit cards](images/crit_cards.jpg)

-In **Dungeons and Dragons**, getting a "20" result from a d20 is called a "Critical Success" (or "Critical Hit") and similarly rolling a "1" is called a "Critical Failure".
+In **Dungeons and Dragons**, rolling a "20" is called a "Critical Success" (or "Critical Hit") and similarly rolling a "1" is called a "Critical Failure".

-The Deckahedron has one "Critical Success" (with a green ring) and one "Critical Failure" (with a red ring) card.
-Flipping a critical success or failure card from the Deckahedron has the same odds as rolling a 20 or 1 with a d20.
+The Deckahedron has one "Critical Success" card (with a green ring) and one "Critical Failure" card (with a red ring).
+Flipping a critical success or failure card from the Deckahedron has the same odds as rolling a "20" or "1" with a d20.

 #### Substitute d4